mertcetinkaya/master_thesis_codes/OCR_data/README.md

 Some OCR image files are given.
 The folder hierarchy given in the thesis must be set to run the codes properly.
+The files containing the expression 'training' are the alphabet images to use in training and the other files are sample test images.